 YotaScale Gets Another Round of Funding

-YotaScale announced another round of funding today worth $3.6 million from Engineering Capital, Pelion Ventures, and angel investors such as Jocelyn Goldfein, Timothy Chou and Robert Dykes.
-This is the third round of funding for Yotascale.
-In January 2016, it got a funding of $1.2 million from Engineering Capital and in September of the same year, it got $2.4 million from a company called NewDo Venture.
-In all, the company has raised a total funding of $7.2 million.
+YotaScale announced another round of funding in September 2016, worth $2.4 million from Engineering Capital, Pelion Ventures, and angel investors such as Jocelyn Goldfein, Timothy Chou and Robert Dykes.
+This is the second round of funding for Yotascale.
+In January 2016, it got a funding of $1.2 million from Engineering Capital.
+In all, the company has raised a total funding of $3.6 million.

 YotaScale – Company Profile

 YotaScale is an infrastructure performance management platform for cloud computing.
 Founded in 2015, this company is headquartered in Menlo Park in California.
 It was founded by Asim Razzaq, a former Senior Engineering Director at eBay and PayPal.
 During his stint at eBay, Razzaq realized that there was no dedicated service for monitoring the performance of cloud infrastructure, so he set out to fill this gap with his own company.
 Abbas Yousafzai is the current CTO, and Razzaq is the CEO of this company.

 YotaScale collects and analyzes data collected from billions of data points on a platform.
 It uses machine learning algorithms to monitor factors such as load balance, performance, cost and availability of any platform.
 The aim of this system is to ensure that a company’s infrastructure is optimized to meet the changing business priorities of its clients.
 In fact, using such performance-based information, enterprises can customize platforms to align with their own priorities, so they can make the most of the underlying hardware and software of any cloud platform.
 In addition, it gives them unique insights about the platform, using which they can create new products and applications, and at the same time, reduce their operating costs.